International graduate requirements

-- Physician assistant applicants: Original, sealed evaluations should be sent directly to the Central Application Service for Physician Assistants (CASPA) from the foreign transcript evaluation agency.
+- Physician assistant applicants: Original, sealed evaluations should be sent directly to the Central Application Service for Physician Assistants (CASPA) from the foreign transcript evaluation agency by the application deadline.

-- Family nurse practitioner and Master’s Entry Program in Nursing applicants: original, sealed evaluations should be sent directly to the Nursing’s Centralized Application Service (NursingCAS) from the foreign transcript evaluation agency.
+- Family nurse practitioner and Master’s Entry Program in Nursing applicants: original, sealed evaluations should be sent directly to the Nursing’s Centralized Application Service (NursingCAS) from the foreign transcript evaluation agency by the application deadline.

-- Doctoral and master’s-degree leadership applicants: After submitting applications, applicants are required to upload a PDF copy of their course-by-course evaluation.
+- Doctoral applicants: After submitting applications, applicants are required to upload a PDF copy of their course-by-course evaluation.
 Please do not send transcripts or evaluations directly to the School of Nursing.
 If admitted, applicants are required to send a sealed evaluation to UC Davis Graduate Studies.

 The following agencies provide foreign transcript evaluation services.
 The University of California does not endorse any of these agencies.
 This information is provided only as a resource.